 One way to find the best car insurance for bad credit is to get multiple quotes from different providers.
-While your credit score may still impact your premiums, you could still save hundreds of dollars each year by choosing the most affordable insurance policy available for your circumstances.
+While your credit score may still impact your premiums, you could see savings of more than $2,500 each year by choosing the most affordable insurance policy available for your circumstances.

 Compare Auto Insurance Rates

 Ensure you are getting the best rate for your car insurance.
 Compare quotes from the top insurance companies.